ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 2.10

 Question:
 Define a function which can generate a list where the values are square of numbers between 1 and 20 (both included).
-Then the function needs to print all values except the first 5 elements in the list.
+Then the function needs to print (the last 5 elements in the list.

 Hints: